dozernz/dozernz.github.io/citrix-decrypt.md

 ## Netscaler

 Netscaler has a hardcoded RC4 encryption key used to encrypt cleartext passwords stored in the config, such as for LDAP.
-The static encryption key exists in the libnscli90.so library, and as of 10.5 is `2286da6ca015bcd9b7259753c2a5fbc2`.
+The static encryption key exists in the libnscli90.so library.
+As of 10.5 this was `2286da6ca015bcd9b7259753c2a5fbc2`. (now updated, see below)

 The below python script will decrypt LDAP and similar encrypted values obtained from the config.
 ````